canonical/rockcraft/docs/reference/extensions.rst

 ``parts`` > ``flask-framework/runtime-slices`` > ``stage-packages``
 ===================================================================

-You can use this key to specify any package slices required for your Flask application.
+You can use this field to specify any :ref:`chisel_explanation` package slices required for your Flask application.
 For example, below we use it to specify ``libxml2_libs``:

 .. code-block:: yaml